 Weekends and Bank Holidays: Adults: 3/- (15p), Juniors: 1/6 (7½p).
 Spectator: 6d (2½p).

-an extensive refurbishment in 1989/1990 the diving tower was removed and the cafe resited on the
+an extensive refurbishment from December 1989 to October 1990 the diving tower was removed and the cafe resited on the

 installed which came into use in late December.
 Years later this board was removed leaving the pool without any diving facility.
 A fitness

 Many additional activities take place within the building

 and these have included a creche, sauna, solarium and sun booths/beds.
 Gloucester Park was

 also home to two swimming clubs; Basildon and Phoenix, who regularly participated in competitions

 In 2005 the swimming pools long term future was thrown into doubt when plans